 Rename Plugin Folders

 One or more plugins are not functioning properly.
-This may occur when you’ve recently downloaded new plugins.
+It may occur when you’ve recently downloaded new plugins.
 Rename all the folders given below by adding “_TEMP” at the end of the folder name.

 - C:\Program Files\Common Files\OFX